 Community Health Centre Claris

 In early 1990 The Trust was fortunate to receive a substantial grant from the ASB Community Trust and was also gifted a large house surplus to requirements from the Auckland Area Health Board.
-This was barged over to the island and placed on Department of Conservation land beside the airstrip at Claris.
+This was barged over to the island and placed on the then Department of Conservation land beside the airstrip at Claris.
 The building project then commenced.

 Nurses Cottage – Port Fitzroy

 The Nurses Cottage was originally built in 1954 as combined clinic and accommodation for the then Public Health Nurse employed by the Auckland Hospital Board.
 In 1995 the Auckland Area Health Board donated the cottage to the Health Trust.
 Improvement projects have been undertaken over the years.

 The Trust is as committed to the health / well-being of island people and the provision of appropriate state of the art medical equipment and facilities as it was in 1988.
-Through 30 years of change; increasing sophistication in medicine, and the shifts in the island’s demographic, the Trust has continued its vision to ensure the Island people are not disadvantaged by their geographically remote location.
+Through over 30 years of change; increasing sophistication in medicine, and the shifts in the island’s demographic, the Trust has continued its vision to ensure the Island people are not disadvantaged by their geographically remote location.